facebook/relay/website/versioned_docs/version-v4.0.0/Modern-GraphQLInRelay.md

 ### Client schema extensions

-The Relay Compiler fully supports client-side schema extensions, which allows you to extend the server schema and define additional GraphQL types on the client.
+The Relay Compiler fully supports client-side schema extensions, which allows you to extend the server schema by defining additional GraphQL types and fields on the client.
 Relay expects the client schema to be located in your `--src` directory.

-For example, let's create `./src/clientSchema.graphql` and define a new GraphQL type.
-Let's call it `Setting`:
+For example, let's create `./src/clientSchema.graphql` and define a new type called `Setting`:

 ```graphql
 type Setting {